Finch-API/finch-docs/docs/ Finch API/8-Testing.md

 ----------------------|-------------
  `reauthorization`    | `letmein`

-The reauthorization scenario is a contrived example which behaves simarly to the simple scenario, except expires credentials when requesting pay statements.
-That is, a `401` error will be returned requesting reauthorization.
+The reauthorization scenario is a contrived example whereby once connected, will always return a `401` error requesting reauthorization.

 # Payroll Provider Sandbox